ChondroFiller: A Collagen Gel Injection for Joint Wear

 How the Injection Works

 Cartilage cushions the joints but has a limited ability to heal itself because it lacks a blood supply.
-ChondroFiller is a collagen-based gel given as a non-surgical injection into the joint, where it may settle over worn surfaces, adding a protective layer that helps cushion the joint and reduce grinding.
-It has biological potential, but it is best understood as a supportive, joint-preserving injection — not a guaranteed repair, cure or reversal of arthritis.
+ChondroFiller is a CE-marked Class III medical device — an acellular type I collagen hydrogel scaffold manufactured by Meidrix Biomedicals in Germany.
+When given as a non-surgical injection into the joint, the gel self-sets within a few minutes and may settle over worn surfaces, adding a protective layer that helps cushion the joint and reduce grinding.
+Being acellular, it does not introduce donor cells; instead it recruits the patient's own progenitor cells into the scaffold to support repair.
+It has biological potential, but it is best understood as a supportive, joint-preserving injection — not a guaranteed repair, cure, or reversal of arthritis.

 How It Differs from Surgical Options